niyiomotoso/remo-pattern-detector/README.md

 - Java 19
 - Maven
-- Docker
-- Docker Compose
+- Docker and Docker Compose

 ### Run the Application with Docker Compose